aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ActionBehaviors/Wander.md

 ## DoBehavior
 The entity.`rigid` is unlocked with [LockRigid(false)](../../EntityControl/EntityControl%20Methods.md#lockrigid) if it was in kinematic or it didn't had gravity.

-Then, If `returntoheight` is true, entity.`height` is set to a lerp from the existing one to entity.`initialheight` with a factor of 0.1
+If `returntoheight` is true, entity.`height` is set to a lerp from the existing one to entity.`initialheight` with a factor of 0.1

 From there, there is an early exit path if the entity is in a `forcemove` and any of the following is true:
 - entity.`hitwall` is true